jennifer-liu-zx/NUS-Projects/Weather-Forecasting/README.md

 ## Task

 The team was tasked to predict relative humidity 1 hour, 6 hours and 24 hours in the future, using only data of other indicators from previous periods.

-## Contributions

-The team consisted of 4 members.
-I must say that my teammates were all super hardworking and cooperative.
-I was responsible for some of the data exploration and cleaning and mainly in charge of the LSTM model.